nasa/harmony-py/README.md

 Harmony-py uses [GitHub
 Actions](https://github.com/nasa/harmony-py/actions) to run the Linter & Unit Tests.
 The test coverage output is saved as a build artifact.

+## Building and Releasing

+If a new version of Harmony-Py has been released then `master` should be tagged with an updated version:

+        $ git checkout master
+        $ git tag -a 1.2.3    # where 1.2.3 is the next version number

+Then, to generate new package and wheel files:

+        $ make build

+The Makefile reads the current version number based on git tag, populates the version in `harmony/__init__.py`, and `setup.py` reads the version number from `harmony/__init__.py` for packaging purposes.

+Provided API tokens are in order, the following runs the build target and publishes to PyPI:

+        # make publish